Angknpng/UniSOD/README.md

 # UniSOD-master
-Unified-modal Salient Object Detection via Adaptive Prompt Learning
+This repository will provide the source code for the paper "Unified-modal Salient Object Detection via Adaptive Prompt Learning" soon.

-We will release our code soon.
+Thank you for your attention.